tinbuilding/serverless-aws-apigateway-documentation/README.md

 ### Importing models from others stacks

-Adding the import section to the documentation event we are able to import from others stacks, for example:
+By adding the `import` property to the documentation section of your model you can then import models from others stacks, for example:
 ```YAML
             requestModels:
               "application/json":
                 import: "ExampleRequestModelName"
 ```
-NOTE: Working with requestModels and respondeModels as well.
+NOTE: This works for requestModels and respondeModels as well.
-      The same name that we can see in the model section on aws api gateway
+      Use the same name that you see in the model section on aws api gateway - i.e. "ExampleRequestModelName" not "ExampleRequestModelNameModel"

-### If you are having "too much requests" from CloudFormation
+### If you are getting "too many requests" errors from CloudFormation

-You can active a split models feature adding this into the provider section:
+You can activate the split models feature by adding this snippet to the provider section:

 ```YAML
 provider: